Augustseverinandersen/Assignment4-Using-finetuned-transformers/README.md

 ### Findings
 - By using the plots I can clearly state the the majority of emotions are classified as netural.
 This could lead to the assumption that the headlines are mostly factual, and the author not using emotion to try to sway the reader in a certain direction.
 Another clearly statement, which can be made, is that mostly negative emotions are used in news headlines, such as fear and anger.
 This portays nicely to the "real world", where most news articles are of murders or problems in society.

-### Future analysis
-- It could be interesting to use POS, to see which kinds of words are used in the headline that give an emotion.
-By doing so, you could also see which emotion charged word is used the most.

 ## Usage